 Step 4.
 Pay Application Fee

-Payment of the application fee must be made on or before the application deadline specified on the KPSAHS website (kpsahs.edu).
+Payment of the application fee (if applicable) must be made on or before the application deadline specified on the KPSAHS website (kpsahs.edu).
+(Not all programs require payment of an application fee.)

 Step 5.
-Submit Test of English as a Foreign Language (TOEFL) Scores (If Applicable)
+English Language Proficiency (If Applicable)